Is the way that we communicate violent?

 2. NVC in medicine

-The doctor uses NVC to show a genuine interest in the patient while providing help with how they can enjoy their everyday life.
+This doctor uses NVC to show a genuine interest in her patients while providing help with how they can enjoy their everyday life.
 This interest is felt in her patients, who express gratitude.
-In turn, the doctor feels energized and motivated, while experiencing an increased ability to see her patients holistically, as human beings defined by factors beyond their diagnoses (Rosenberg & Chopra, 2015, p.
-10).
+In turn, the doctor feels energized and motivated, while experiencing an increased ability to see her patients holistically, as human beings defined by factors beyond their diagnoses (Rosenberg & Chopra, 2015).

 3. NVC in international relations